amare1990/Blog-App/README.md

 # 📖Blog App: Controllers-specs<a name="about-project"></a>
+> `Blog APP` is a rails application which allows customers to create posts, add comments, likes the posts.
+It also allowers users to display whole blog post authors, posts for each author, comments for each post, the number of posts for each user, and the number of comments and likes for each post.

-`Views` is the six milestone of the `Blog App` project intended for Microverse students to exercise on using template tags and writing templates. `<%%>` and `<%= %>` are used to interpolate database data and write ruby codes in the template.
-Another major task in this project milestone is to add premilinary styles in rails application from the wireframe design..
+`Forms` is the seventh milestone of the `Blog App` project intended for Microverse students to exercise on creating forms using `forms-with` rails form helpers.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>